almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 Tech is a big, wide industry.
 Like big as the ocean wide.
 There are so many different types of roles and way to get into tech, that there is no one answer to this question.
 My suggestion is that you look to see what interests you the most.
-Then from there, you narrow those down, look at YouTubers that do that line of work and find people on LinkedIn about the work that they do.
+Once you have narrowed those down, watch YouTubers or discuss with individuals on LinkedIn or Twitter that do that work and what their typical work day is like.
 From that point, you can then narrow your list down further to one option.
-Once you have that final option, then you can find online resources (online courses, YouTube series), books, conference workshops, and groups that relate to the work that you are interested in.
+Once you have that final option, find online resources (online courses, YouTube series), books, conferences, workshops, and groups that relate to the work that you are interested in and be an active participant in each of those.

+### I heard that you can make a lot of money in tech.
+I want...

+Stop right there.
+If you are trying to get into tech solely for the money and not because you have a passion, it will show through your habits and lack of knowledge, and nobody will hire you.
+Find a part of tech that you can be passionate about and then go from there.
+When you are passionate about what you do, the money will follow and you will not have to chase it.
+See the question below for a longer explaination.

 ### What's the fastest way to get a job in tech?

 Anytime someone asks this question or similar, it is clearly obvious that they have no real interest in tech and are only trying to get in for the money.
+See the question above.
 That being said, I tell people up front that if you are wanting to get into tech solely for the money and not because you have a passion for it, you will easily be found out and will not get hired.
 Having sat on the interviewer's side of the desk, these type of people are relatively easy to identify as they all have similar patterns or attributes.
 What are those patterns?